 |MARK WALLACE, Ph.D.||Dean of the Graduate School||615-322-2809|

-Vanderbilt University’s Jean and Alexander Heard Libraries collect, manage and provide access to information.
-Partnering with the university in research, our librarians help shape informed scholars and engaged citizens.
-The Heard Libraries rank among the top 50 research libraries in the nation and are home to extensive physical collections, databases, e-books, journals and archival materials.
+Vanderbilt University's Jean and Alexander Heard Libraries collect, manage and provide access to information.
+Comprised of nine libraries, the Heard Libraries rank among the top 50 research libraries in the nation and are home to extensive physical collections, databases, e-books, journals and archival materials.
 The oldest item in the Special Collections Library dates to 2500 B.C.E., and new publications are added daily.
 Librarians teach classes and engage in one-on-one consultations to teach everything from tools for digital scholarship to bibliographic research to information literacy.
 In addition to materials in support of Vanderbilt's research and curriculum, special collections strengths include the W.T.
-Bandy Center for Baudelaire and Modern French Studies; the Emmy Award-winning Television News Archive, the world's most extensive and complete archive of its kind; the Southern Literature and Culture Collection; Latin American collections for Brazil, Colombia, the Andes, Mesoamerica and Argentina; the U.S. Playing Card Company Game Collection; and the Global Music Archive.
+Bandy Center for Baudelaire and Modern French Studies; the Emmy Award-winning Television News Archive, the world's most extensive and complete archive of its kind; the Southern Literature and Culture Collection; Latin American collections for Brazil, Colombia, the Andes, Mesoamerica and Argentina; the U.S. Playing Card Company Collection; and the Global Music Archive.
 The libraries provide opportunities for discovery through their extensive collections, programs, exhibitions, lectures and workshops.
 The flagship Central Library was built in 1941, enlarged in 1969 and renovated in 2010.
 It is a LEED gold-certified, 21st-century center for intellectual and community activity, including gathering spaces, cafe, and exhibitions open to Vanderbilt and the wider public.
 The Peabody Education Library, which opened in 1919, is housed in a historic Carnegie library building.
-The Walker Management Library, Eskind Biomedical Library, and Stevenson Science and Engineering Library were restored or updated in 2017–18.
-And the Massey Law Library, Divinity Library, and Anne Potter Wilson Music Library serve their schools' students and the entire Vanderbilt community.
+The Walker Management Library, Annette and Irwin Eskind Family Biomedical Library, and Sarah Shannon Stevenson Science and Engineering Library were restored or updated in 2017–18.
+And the Alyne Queener Massey Law Library, Divinity Library, and Anne Potter Wilson Music Library serve their schools' students and the entire Vanderbilt community.

 Vanderbilt University Division of Communications